 - Clenching your jaw

 Tooth loss can lead to shifting in your mouth because healthy teeth will attempt to fill a gap left by an extracted tooth.
 Your remaining teeth will naturally shift towards the exposed gum where your tooth used to reside, which can lead to significant misalignment.

 Conditions like TMJ, which can cause grinding and clenching, can damage your teeth and improperly place too much pressure on certain teeth.
 When your teeth are compromised structurally, it can force healthy teeth to overwork to compensate for the damaged teeth.
 Crowding can also occur because your mouth is simply too small.

 How to Prevent Misalignment

 Overbites and underbites can result from TMJ, which forces certain teeth to wear down.
-If you struggle with misalignment, braces can prevent shifting by straightening your teeth, which ensures your bite remains healthy and proper.
+If you struggle with misalignment, braces can prevent shifting by straightening your teeth, ensuring your bite remains healthy and proper.

 Preventing conditions like gum disease is another step to avoid experiencing misalignment.
 Understanding how to prevent teeth shifting means taking actions to practice proper oral hygiene.
 Brushing and flossing remove harmful bacteria and food particles that can cause plaque and tartar.

 Dental cavities can lead to tooth infections, which may require extraction.
-Severe infections or damage to your teeth may make extraction the only option, which can lead to misalignment, especially if you do not get an implant.
+Severe infections or damage to your teeth may make extraction the only option, leading to misalignment, especially if you do not get an implant.

-You can also talk to your dentist to learn more about how to prevent teeth shifting.
-During annual exams, your dentist will take X-rays of your mouth to make sure you are not at risk for conditions like gum disease or tooth loss.
+You can also talk to your Splendid Dental Bellaire dentist to learn more about how to prevent teeth shifting.
+During annual exams, your dentist will take X-rays of your mouth to ensure you are not at risk for conditions like gum disease or tooth loss.